Editors Reads

 by Louisa May Alcott

-The March sisters — Meg, Jo, Beth, and Amy — come of age in New England during the Civil War in Alcott's beloved portrait of female friendship, ambition, and the choices a woman's life requires.
+The four March sisters — Meg, Jo, Beth, and Amy — come of age in Civil War-era New England, each navigating the tension between social expectation and personal aspiration in Alcott's masterpiece about ambition, sisterhood, and growing up.

 Check Price on Amazon (paid link)